63.4 F

 Critics like Delegate , D-, have lamented this delay.
 Simon stated that “we’re losing a chance now to fix an abuse.”
 Virginia’s felony threshold for thefts committed alone rose to $1,000 by 2022.
 Organized theft, however, carries a harsher punishment of $5,000.
 Martinez’s repeal is seen by supporters of the original as a softening of crime laws, particularly as retailers are reporting losses due to coordinated thefts.

 The fate of the bill reveals a larger tension in Virginia’s Democratic legislature, which aims to balance progressive justice reforms and public safety demands.
-In where economic concerns and calls for equity often conflict, Martinez’s position could resonate.
+In Loudoun County where economic concerns and calls for equity often conflict, Martinez’s position could resonate.
 The $5,000 threshold for felony convictions remains in place, but Martinez has ignited a discussion that is far from over.

 NEWSLETTER SIGNUP